benwiggy/PDFsuite/README.md

 # PDFsuite
 ## Python scripts for MacOS (OS X) that create, manipulate, and query PDF files

-These scripts provide 'front ends' to MacOS's Core Graphics Quartz APIs, allowing the automation of a variety of tasks, such as creating bookets, rotating pages, converting to/from images and getting or setting metadata of PDFs.
-Most can be used directly in a shell, taking one or more PDF files as their argument.
-As a result, they can also be used in Automator actions very easily to produce Services or Drop-applets.
-(Use the "Run Shell Script" action, copy the script in and set the shell drop-down setting to python, and Pass input to "as arguments".)
+These scripts automate a variety of tasks with PDFs, such as creating bookets, rotating pages, converting to/from images and getting or setting metadata.
+This is done by using Apple's Core Graphics Quartz APIs.
+Most can be run directly in a shell (Terminal), taking one or more PDF files as their argument. _(Drag the script file onto a Terminal window; then drag the PDF files you want to the same window; then press Enter!)_
+They can also be used in Automator actions very easily to make Finder Services or Drop-applets. _(Use the "Run Shell Script" action, copy the script in and set the shell drop-down setting to python, and Pass input to "as arguments".)_

 One script -- Apply Quartz Filter -- takes three arguments.

 A few are PDF Services.
 PDF Services need to go in the /Library/PDF Services folder (or the same folder in the User Library).
-They will then be available in the PDF button of the print menu.
-(They also need the executable flag set.)
+They will then be available in the PDF button of the print menu. _(They also need the executable flag set.)_

 ### 1. Booklet Imposition (booklet.py)